-Incumbent Worker Training is offered by Workforce Development Boards (or their contracted service providers) to employers that wish to upskill their workforce.
-Employees participant in classroom training to learn new skills, allowing them to retain their jobs and providing them skills necessary for advancement.
+Incumbent Worker Training is offered by Workforce Development Boards (or their contracted service providers) to employers that wish to upskill their workforce (when funds are available).
+Employees participate in classroom training to learn new skills, allowing them to retain their jobs and providing them skills necessary for advancement.
 Employers can be reimbursed for a portion of the classroom training cost, offsetting company losses caused by taking employees away from their job duties.